debiki/talkyard/README.md

 so you cannot just change it.

+### Database tables, constraints, index names

+Add "as many constraints and foreign keys as you can".
+Knowing precisely what's in the database, makes data migrations safer & simpler.
+Don't forget to index foreign key columns.
+Type `ix: index-name` next to the foreign key constraints, so one directly sees that there's an index, and its name.
+All fk constraints should be deferrable.

+**Table names:** `some_table3`.
+The trailing digit "3" is for historical reasons — maybe change to "_t" instead? *Some* suffix is needed, so one can search for `table_name3` e.g. `pages3` and find only the *table*, instead of 999 999 other unrelated "table_name" e.g. "pages" search hits.

+**Unique indexes:** `tablename_u_columnone_coltwo_three...`

+**Non-unique indexes:** `tablename_i_colone_coltwo_three...`

+**Foreign keys:** `tablename_colone_coltwo_..._r_othertable(_col_coltwo_...)`

+**Check constraints:** `tablename_c_...sth-to-check...` e.g. `pages_c_id_len` (length).

+It's nice to have these one letter object types: `_u`, `_i`, `_c` because then they're more full text searchable — e.g. find all usages of any (unique) indexes on a certain table, accross the whole code base.
+And you soon learn to recognize what they mean so you know what type of thing it is, without having to think or find out.
+Having them directly after the table name (without the '3' suffix) makes things nicely aligned & easy to scan, when typing `\d some_table_name` in the psql client.

+Maybe it'd be nice if all column names ended with "_c"?
+E.g. `username_c`.
+Because currently they're a bit hard to search for.
+Instead one needs to search for the table name, and then look for the column name, in the surrounding code.

+Most db things don't follow these naming standards, because I (KajMagnus) had different ideas in the past.
+Maybe one day, time to rename everything to the correct names?

 ### Hen and henbirds

 Source code comments should be concise, but writing "he or she" everywhere, when referring